mrsharp-milken/cs50-workspace/README.md

 <img width="1440" alt="Screenshot 2024-12-12 at 12 56 02 PM" src="https://github.com/user-attachments/assets/ea6f7b53-4f53-4160-be76-051c4e35b00e" />

 > [!NOTE]
 > The `cd` command is the terminal command to enter a folder!
 You can use `cd ..` to "back out" of a folder.
 If you type `cd` without other options, instead of going to the "project home" folder, you'll go to the "user" folder of your computer, which might make you feel lost.
-If your terminal gets lost in the wrong folder, you can always close and reopen the VSCode terminal, and it'll put you back in your project home.
+If your terminal gets lost in the wrong folder, you can always close and reopen the VSCodium terminal, and it'll put you back in your project home.

 <br/>